 Even if you’re not building a lean business plan, this article series will help you develop your business strategy, develop tactics to support your strategy, create a roadmap to grow your business, and define your business model.

 In this final step, you’ll build out your business model.

-Your business model is a description of how your business is going to make money.
+A business model is the description of how your business is going to make money.
 Your business model describes where your revenue comes from and what your key expenses are.

 Most business models are fairly straightforward: your company sells a product or service to your customers and you have a budget to cover your expenses.
 To be a profitable business, your income just needs to be greater than your expenses.

 Other business models can be more complex.

 Take Google, for example.
 They give away their primary product (internet search) for free and charge advertisers to put ads on those search results.
 In this business model, Google has two customers: people who search and advertisers who buy ads.
 Google needs to please both of them to make their business work.
 Granted, this is a massive over-simplification of Google’s business model, but hopefully, you get the idea.

 Start by describing your business model—skip the numbers